Joseph Nunzio Latino

-Joseph Nunzio Latino (October 21, 1937 – May 28, 2021) was a bishop of the Catholic Church in the United States.
-He served as bishop of the Diocese of Jackson in Mississippi from 2003 to 2013.
+Joseph Nunzio Latino (October 21, 1937 – May 28, 2021) was an American Catholic prelate who served as bishop of Jackson in Mississippi from 2003 to 2013.

-Early life and career
+Early life

 Joseph Latino was born on October 21, 1937, in New Orleans, Louisiana.
 He attended St. Joseph Seminary College in Covington, Louisiana, and Notre Dame Seminary in New Orleans.

+Priesthood

-Latino was ordained to the priesthood for the Archdiocese of New Orleans by then Archbishop John Cody on May 25, 1963.
-After his ordination, Latino served as an associate pastor at the Cathedral of St. Francis de Sales in Houma, Louisiana.
-He was assigned to St. John Prep Seminary in New Orleans as a teacher and spiritual director, serving there from 1968 to 1969.
-From 1969 to 1971, Latino was assigned to St. Philip the Apostle Parish in the Desire Project in New Orleans.
-He served as pastor of St. Bernadette Parish in Houma, Louisiana (1972–1987), at which time he was appointed rector of St. Francis de Sales Cathedral.
+Latino was ordained to the priesthood at St. Louis Cathedral in New Orleans for the Archdiocese of New Orleans by Archbishop John Cody on May 25, 1963.

+After his ordination, the archdiocese assigned Latino as an associate pastor at the St. Francis de Sales in Houma, Louisiana, then part of the archdiocese.
+He was assigned in 1968 to St. John Prep Seminary in New Orleans as a teacher and spiritual director, serving there for one year.
+In 1969, Latino was reassigned to St. Philip the Apostle Parish in the Desire Projects in New Orleans.
+He became pastor of St. Bernadette Parish in Houma in 1972.